 There’s also the matter of setting these resources up to meet your performance, security, and compliance needs.
 When your IT staff is working in an unfamiliar environment, it’s easy to leave a resource exposed.
 They may also not understand which features you need and how best to deploy them, resulting in lower performance and higher monthly expenses.

+Contact Connectria for more information.
 If you’d like to talk with someone about the public cloud options that may be right for you and how you can meet your security and performance needs, one of our cloud advisors would be happy to help.
-You can reach out to us here.